 There are other nuances that can be inferred based on whether the person uses Apple or Android.
 A study of a different tone found that more iPhone users prefer wine to beer.
 They are also more likely to own stock and to have flown on a plane in the past year.
 Android users on the other hand, are more likely to describe themselves as religious, rely on public transportation, smoke tobacco, or have eaten McDonalds in the past month.

-Apple controls a hefty chunk of all traffic that reaches Google, and the traffic they control has a distinct demographics with different tendencies and purchasing power, which may explain why Apple brings more profit to Google than Android in the grand scheme.
-If personalizing Apple users to see different ranks will only further increase the socio-economic divide is unclear, but it seems to be the direction we are heading since clearly Apple ranks are DIFFERENT than Android ranks on Google, and it’s a fact.
+Apple controls a hefty chunk of all traffic that reaches Google, and the mobile traffic they control has a distinct demographics with different tendencies and purchasing power, which may explain why Apple brings more profit to Google than Android in the grand scheme.
+If personalizing Apple users to see different ranks will only further increase the socio-economic divide is unclear, but it seems to be the direction we are heading since clearly search ranks on Google on Apple devices are DIFFERENT than Android ranks on Google, and it’s a fact.

 Who needs Apple rank tracking?

 People that have recognized Apple’s unique user demographic can use it to their advantage in marketing.
 There’s a reason OS targeting exists on Facebook and AdWords.
 Knowing that Apple users are likely to spend more, are more likely to travel and have a liking for wine, can give an edge in choosing which products to show them.